digital-work-lab/literature-review-seminar/docs/protocol.md

 - State type of review (justify if necessary)
 - Description of search strategy and procedures (in line with review type)
-- Descripiton of screening criteria
+- Description of screening criteria
 - Quality appraisal (if applicable)
 - Data extraction procedures explicit and aligned with review type
 - Data analysis and synthesis approach described